JaGeo/IR/README.md

 Todo
 --------
-1. Treat Degeneracy
-2. Scaling of Intensities
-3. Other functionalities
+1. Other functionalities
-4. Include tests
+2. Include tests

 Information about the Author
 --------